ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Add what is specifically your own.
 ```

 "Add what is specifically your own" is a very important point.
 You should not accept things as "endings".
 You should go beyond, setting "no limit as a limit".
 With C++, we have enough *control* to push the language to the limit.
 But remember, "a great C++ comes with a great responsibility".
-That's another movie, though :)
+But that's another story... :)